Jahongirlol/Jahongirlol/README.md

 - 👋 Hi, I’m @Jahongirlol
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C#
-- also i sell some scripts for roblox and make some scripts too
+- I make scripts or convert them into fe! (not free of course)